zhiming99/rpc-frmwrk/rpc/sslport/Readme.md

             ......
         }
 ```
-* Note that, you can use the tool [`rpcfg.py`](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools#rpc-router-config-tool) to set the options without editing the json files.
+* Note that, you can use the tool [`rpcfg.py`](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools#rpc-router-config-tool) to set the options without editing the json files manually.